 The 5 Best Free Business Bank Accounts for e-Commerce

 With the experience fresh in my head, I consulted friends, colleagues, other professional contacts that I trusted and did some old-fashioned research.
-With the criteria above–and recollection from my own experience, here’s the list of 6 banks I think are great options for new e-commerce businesses and why:
+With the criteria above–and recollection from my own experience, here’s the list of 5 banks I think are great options for new e-commerce businesses and why:

 Novo falls into the same category as the soon-to-be-defunct Azlo, a mobile-centric banking app for small businesses and entrepreneurs.
 Like Azlo, the application process takes just a few minutes.

 You’ll find all the best features here that come free of charge: unlimited transactions, a Mastercard debit card with an EMV chip, notifications on every transaction, and so much more.

 Integrating with Xero is readily available.
 It’s not clear if they support other platforms like Quickbooks.
 One thing that stands out is the additional integration with Transferwise.

 Transferwise is a service that makes transferring money internationally a lot easier and a lot cheaper.
 With direct integration, money can flow from a Novo bank account with no additional steps required.
 Head here if you’re interested in more detail.

 One thing that stands out as a more interesting integration is the tie in with Slack.
 For any company or team that uses Slack, having transactions post to the account and a connected Slack channel might be useful for some.

-Burying the lede a bit, one of the biggest unique offerings from Novo is the list of perks.
+Burying the lede a bit, one of Novo’s biggest unique offerings is the list of perks.
 Including $3,000 in Google Cloud credits (this is big) and $20,000 in zero-cost processing from Stripe (this is HUGE) might be a standout option.